crazyinter/Seq2Vec/README.md

 Our codes were all edited by Python 3.6.5 with TensorFlow 1.3.0.

 # Train the embedding matrix
 Gene2Vec has supplied a trained embedding matrix in `embedding matrix.csv`.
+The training dataset was chosen as the whole RefSeq genomes.
 If you would like to train the embedding matrix by youself, jsut run `embedding.py`.

 # Usage
 It is simple to use Gene2Vec for users' database. <br>